davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `kafka_topic_update_timeout` - (Optional) The number of minutes to wait for a Kafka topic to updated remotely.
   Defaults to 10 minutes.
 Minimum required is 3 minutes.

+  * `privatelink_create_timeout` - (Optional) The number of minutes to wait for a privatelink to be provisioned.
+  Defaults to 15 minutes.
+Minimum required is 5 minutes.

+  * `privatelink_delete_timeout` - (Optional) The number of minutes to wait for a privatelink to be deprovisioned.
+  Defaults to 15 minutes.
+Minimum required is 5 minutes.

+  * `privatelink_allowed_acccounts_add_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
+Defaults to 10 minutes.
+Minimum required is 2 minutes.